 Such an entertaining story!
-Definitely a bit dated, but in another sense, quite brilliantly prescient in its description of how automation takes over life.
+Written before I was born (a long time ago!), it's definitely a bit dated, but in another sense, quite brilliantly prescient in its description of how automation takes over life.

 The other day, as I was reading this book, I attempted to call a FedEx customer service representative to speak about an issue I was experiencing with their service.
 After going around and around through multiple menus, the automated system was unable to answer my question adequately, but wouldn't let me speak with a real person no matter how much I tried.
 The astonishing thing was that as I kept indicating that I wanted to speak to real person, the voice of the automated system began sounding annoyed.
 At that point, I suddenly realized I was living inside a new chapter of Player Piano.